Fedorph/BLRSAi/README.md

 ## Installation

-To install and deploy **Pointar**, please follow the instructions provided in your organization's deployment guide or contact the IT department for assistance.
+To install and deploy **Spointed**, please follow the instructions provided in your organization's deployment guide or contact the IT department for assistance.

 ## Usage

 1. **Login**: Use your enterprise credentials to log into the system.
 2. **Configure Your Preferences**: Input business details and preferences to receive customized location recommendations.
 3. **Analyze Recommendations**: Review the suggested locations and accompanying reports.
-4. **Make Informed Decisions**: Utilize the data provided by Situated to select the ideal business location.
+4. **Make Informed Decisions**: Utilize the data provided by Spointed to select the ideal business location.

 ## Access and Permissions